 A part of the park is actually open to the public free of charge.
 The Monumental Zone requires the purchase of a ticket. (see the picture above)

-While the free part is, of course, not that spectacular, it is still an option if you came without a ticket and have no time to wait for the next available time slot.
-In my humble opinion it makes little sense to go all the way there just to see the little bits of Gaudi architecture; you can better spend your holiday time somewhere else.
+While the free part is, of course, not that spectacular, it is still an option if you come without a ticket and have no time to wait for the next available time slot.
+In my humble opinion, it makes little sense to go all the way there just to see the little bits of Gaudi architecture; you can better spend your holiday time somewhere else.

 NOTE: The tickets for visiting the Monumental Zone do not include the Gaudí House Museum.
 There is a separate ticket (no line) if you want to visit.